RazanAlmohammadi/function-challenges/README.md

 - UpdateEmail(ref email, "new.email@example.com") with `email = "old.email@example.com"` // Values after update: `"new.email@example.com"`
 - UpdateAge(ref age, -5) // Error: Age must be a positive integer
 - UpdateEmail(ref email, "invalid-email") // Error: Invalid email format

-## Challenge 3: Guessing Game

-- Objective: Implement a number guessing game.
-- Description: The function generates a random number and prompts the user to guess it.
-It provides feedback and continues until the correct guess is made.
-- Execution: Uncomment GuessingGame() in Main to test.
-- Expected Outcome: The game continues with user input until the correct number is guessed.

-## Challenge 4: Simple Word Reversal

-- Objective: Reverse each word in a given sentence.
-- Description: The function takes a string and reverses each word in it.
-Words are separated by spaces, and punctuation remains attached to the word.
-- Test Case: ReverseWords("This is the original sentence!")
-- Expected Outcome: "sihT si eht lanigiro !ecnetnes"